vanderbilt-data-science/how-tos/accre-basic-howto/README.md

 The user interface (UI) that you now see is the **Jupyter Dashboard**.
 If you used the default options above for the GPU, you should see no files listed.
 If you used the CPU option, you should see your home directory on the ACCRE filesystem.
 It should be empty with the exception of a few automatically-generated files.

 ### GPU Users ONLY
-f you're using the GPU, you have a few additional steps you may need to do before you clone the repository.
+If you're using the GPU, you have a few additional steps you may need to do before you clone the repository.
 This is because you need to make sure you're using the GPU local memory and not your home directory on ACCRE's default filesystem.
 This is a consequence of the "small file" problem; when writing small files across the type of filesystem that ACCRE has, this can cause your program to run exquisitely slowly.
 You want to avoid this, and thus, we use `${ACCRE_RUNTIME_DIR}`, a variable which stores the location of the local GPU memory.
 This is the location to which you will clone your repository.

 To get to this location, look on the upper right hand side of the screen and click the `New` drop-down menu.
 Click `Terminal`.
 This will open up a bash terminal.